|

 excellent work in the field of food preparation

+and service.
 Besides working with food, Dave is also interested in

 history, working with computers, and baking.
 His